webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-This plugin allows to use an HTML template as a starting point for all dependencies used in your web application.
+This plugin allows to use an HTML template as a starting point for all resources used in your web application.
-All source files of scripts, styles, images specified in HTML are processed automatically.
-All processed files are extracted and saved to the output directory.
+The source files of scripts, styles, images specified in HTML are processed and extracted to the output directory.
-The plugin automatically substitutes the output filenames of the processed resources in the generated HTML file.
+In the generated HTML, the plugin substitutes the output filenames of the processed resources.

 💡 **Highlights**